Coat Color:Black And TanBlack And CreamBlack And SilverBlack

 The smart, agile German Shepherd breed we know today was largely the creation of one man.
 In the late 1800s, Captain Max von Stephanitz set out to create the perfect German herding dog (capable of keeping sheep in line and protecting them from predators like wolves) and cross-bred different dogs from northern and central Germany.
 He spent decades promoting the breed and even created the first club devoted to German Shepherd dogs.
 When herding became less of a necessity in the 1900s, their history took a turn when von Stephanitz decided German Shepherds would make the ultimate K-9 or police dog.

 The German Shepherd became the 60th breed to be recognized by the American Kennel Club in 1908, and the German Shepherd Dog Club of America was founded in 1913.
 American families fell head over heels for German Shepherds while watching “The Adventures of Rin-Tin-Tin” in movies and on television.
 (The original Rin-Tin-Tin was born in 1918.)
 However, during the world wars, their popularity wobbled due to anti-German feelings.
 But this pup, with their wonderful personalities, was not down for long.
-Today, the German Shepherd is the second most popular dog breed in America.
+Today, the German Shepherd is the fourth most popular dog breed in America.

 So, where’s the best place to find German Shepherd puppies?
 You can find a list of reputable breeders on the American Kennel Club’s website.
 What is the price for a purebred German Shepherd puppy?
 Depending on the breeder, expect to spend anywhere from $1,500 to $3,500.
 But for that, you’ll likely get a dog who’s been screened for health and temperament issues, and they might come with pedigree papers.
 You can also reach out to German Shepherd rescue organizations to adopt one or keep an eye out for a German Shepherd who needs a home at your local animal shelter.